BCISOFT/sentinel-docs/docs/installation.md

 1. **Download the module**

-   Download the latest version from the [GitHub repository](https://github.com/your-username/sentinel/releases).
+   Download the latest version using the link above.

 2. **Extract the archive**